GitMje/gitmje.github.io/_posts/2020-08-30-automating-myself.md

  - Tools
 ---

-I believe in automate-all-of-the things, so I decided to automate myself.
-I recently decided to buid a zoombot to use on my next work virtual happy hour via Zoom.
+I believe in automating-all-of-the things, and so I decided to automate myself.
+I recently decided to buid a Zoombot to use on my next work virtual happy hour via Zoom.

 <p>&nbsp;</p>